rguiscard/fossil-scm-in-zig/README.md

 ### Translate source code ###

-Fossil have several [preprocessing](https://fossil-scm.org/home/doc/trunk/www/makefile.wiki) steps and translation is one of it.
+Fossil has several [preprocessing](https://fossil-scm.org/home/doc/trunk/www/makefile.wiki) steps and translation is one of it.
 It basically runs `translate src.c > src_.c`.
-To create such steps in `build.zig`, run step can used:
+To create such steps in `build.zig`, run step can be used:

 ```
     const add_c = b.addRunArtifact(translate_exe);